questions and answers

 Q: What is The Sparrow’s Nest?

 We are a Christ-centered residential care facility for pregnant women in crisis.
-We offer a safe home that provides shelter, food, prenatal/postpartum care, spiritual, mental, financial, medical, educational, and emotional care and training to help a woman prepare for living a stable life once she has completed the program.
+We offer a safe home that provides shelter, food, prenatal/postpartum care, spiritual, mental, financial, rides to medical appointments, educational, and emotional care and training to help a woman prepare for living a stable life once she has completed the program.
 The typical program length is 12-18 months.

 Q: How much does it cost to stay at The Sparrow’s Nest?